Best Places to Live in the Netherlands

 Rotterdam

-Situated at the North Sea end of the Rhine river, it is the busiest and largest port in the world.
+Situated at the North Sea end of the Rhine River, it is the busiest and largest port in the world.
 It’s also a 40-minute commute from Amsterdam.
 Architecture in this city is more on the modern side as the city core was destroyed during the Second World War.

 Places to visit include the 15th-century Grote of Sint-Laurenskerk church, Museum Boijmans Van Beuningen as well as modern architecture, which includes the 185-metre tall Euromast and the popular Cube Houses.
 You can also enjoy a boat tour of Europoort harbour.
 It’s considered a “creative haven” for the artistic types and it has ecological green spaces, museums as well as prominent galleries.
 Enjoy a vibrant nightlife with the many clubs and bars there.